Bronze: Properties

 Copper-based alloys have lower melting points than steel or iron and are more readily produced from their constituent metals.
 They are generally about 10 percent denser than steel, although alloys using aluminium or silicon may be slightly less dense.
 Bronze conducts heat and electricity better than most steels.
 Copper-base alloys are generally more costly than steels but less so than nickel-base alloys.

 Bronzes are typically ductile alloys and are considerably less brittle than cast iron.
 Copper and its alloys have a huge variety of uses that reflect their versatile physical, mechanical, and chemical properties.
 Some common examples are the high electrical conductivity of pure copper, the low-friction properties of bearing bronze, which has a high lead content of 6–8%, the resonant qualities of bell bronze (20% tin, 80% copper), and the resistance to corrosion by seawater of several bronze alloys.

 The melting point of bronze is about 950 °C but varies depending on the ratio of the alloy components.
 Bronze is usually nonmagnetic, but certain alloys containing iron or nickel may have magnetic properties.
-Bronze typically oxidizes only superficially; once a copper oxide (eventually becoming copper carbonate) layer is formed, the underlying metal is protected from further corrosion.
+Bronze typically oxidizes only superficially; once a copper oxide layer is formed, the underlying metal is protected from further corrosion.
 This can be seen on statues from the Hellenistic period.
 If copper chlorides are formed, a corrosion-mode called "bronze disease" will eventually destroy it completely.